 Before my first visit to Capri, I made the same association that a lot of people do.
 Capri = Blue Grotto.
 Rowing into that grotto is indeed a very neat experience.
 But it’s not why I’ve been back so many times, or why I’ve made sure that every visit lasts for at least two days.

 Capri has been on bucket lists since Tiberius was emperor of Rome; the ruins of his villa are proof of that.
 It’s one of those rare places that has an ideal mix of civilization and natural beauty.
-It surprises me every time, and I can’t imagine how much the usual day-trippers from Naples or Sorrento miss.
+Since we spend two nights here on our Amalfi Coast walking tour, I can’t imagine how much the usual day-trippers from Naples or Sorrento miss.

 In my book, the first commandment is: Check in to the Grand Hotel Quisisana.
 This buttery yellow palace is just steps from the Piazzetta, Capri’s see-and-be-seen main square.
-The hotel’s luxe pool is paparazzi-worthy.
-Sip a Campari on the front terrace at sunset, and you really know you made the right decision.
+Named one of the top hotels by both Conde Nast and Travel + Leisure, this upscale property is perfectly sited and beckons an overnight stay.
+The hotel’s luxe pool overlooks the sea and is paparazzi-worthy.
+Sip a Campari on the front terrace at sunset, and you’ll really know you made the right decision.

 Capri’s Breathtaking Views